 Eliana Rivero Research Scholarship

 Every year, the Cuban Research Institute (CRI) offers the Eliana Rivero Scholarship to conduct research in Cuba by FIU graduate students.
-This year, CRI will be offering a second award using external funds from the CRI Cuban Studies Scholarship.
-The Eliana Rivero Scholarship will support graduate student research with emphasis in the humanities, while the CRI Cuban Studies Scholarship is open to any field.
-These scholarships will provide two FIU graduate students the opportunity to conduct research in Cuban studies for one week in Cuba.
-Both awards will cover up to $2,000 per student to offset the costs of airfare, lodging, meals, visa application, and other educational expenses.
-Award recipients must complete their travel by September 1, 2018.
+In 2018, CRI offered a second award using external funds from the CRI Cuban Studies Scholarship.
+The Eliana Rivero Scholarship supports graduate student research with emphasis in the humanities, while the CRI Cuban Studies Scholarship is open to any field.
+These scholarships provide FIU graduate students the opportunity to conduct research in Cuban studies for one week in Cuba.
+Both awards cover up to $2,000 per student to offset the costs of airfare, lodging, meals, visa application, and other educational expenses.
+Award recipients must complete their travel by September 1 of the award year.

 - A completed application and budget form available here